sprucelabsai/spruce-documentation/src/pages/getting-started/frameworks/ios.md

 </style>

-Modern iOS development primarily uses Swift.
-Spruce on the other hand, is a TypeScript-based framework.
-The following guide will help you draw parallels between familiar iOS concepts and Spruce’s architecture, and provide a clear understanding of how your existing skills can be adapted and applied in Spruce.
+iOS development typically involves Swift or Objective C, while Spruce is a TypeScript-based platform.

+While iOS focuses on front-end and does support directly implementing some backend type functionality, most times an iOS app is communicating with a remote API to do it's work.
+Spruce, on the other hand, is a "full-stack platform" that allows for both beautiful UI's and robust back-ends.

+This guide will help you connect your knowledge of Android development to Spruce's architecture, showing you how to adapt your existing skills to the Spruce environment.

 ## Key Differences between iOS and Spruce Development